 If you have enjoyed this brief post, feel free to click “like” or to follow me.
 You are welcome to leave comments as well.
 This has been inspired by today’s WordPress Daily Prompt, which is the direction I am currently taking for my blog.
 Thank you for reading, and I hope that my direction with this blog will ultimately bring me satisfaction.
 All the best to you!

-I am returning to my blog after a couple of months and I thought that I would resume by looking up the WordPress Daily Prompt for today and going from there.
-I am getting older but I continue to enjoy blogging and I thought I would present this post as part of the Daily Prompt from WordPress.
+I returned to my blog after a couple of months and I thought that I would resume by looking up the WordPress Daily Prompt for the fourteenth of September, 2016, and go from there.
+I continue to enjoy blogging.

-I have wished that I had a list of e-mail subscribers but I have never attempted to get this off the ground.
-A list of e-mail subscribers is useful as it entails bringing your personal brand to readers with an e-mail newsletter or something of that kind.
-I wish I could get my efforts as a writer off the ground that way, as I do a tiny bit of content writer for a company in India which employs me, but the work is very meager.
+I have wished that I had a list of e-mail subscribers.
+A list of e-mail subscribers is useful as it entails bringing your readers an e-mail newsletter or something of that kind.

 One of the keys to blogging successfully is to publish blog posts which are useful for your readers.
-I am a little uncertain as to how best to reach readers with blog posts which are interesting and helpful for them.
-I have a good start already with this blog but I need to come back to it with some focus that will help me define my blog as an “entity” and possibly connect with readers who discover my blog.
+I need to come back to it with some focus that will help me define my blog as an “entity” and possibly connect with readers.